 Join our 2 week summer experience in Delhi.
-This internship is perfect for anyone aged 16-18, looking at a career in medicine.
-Gain useful pre-medical experience, see some of the wonders of the capital of India and meet other like-minded medics.
+This internship is perfect for anyone aged 16-18, considering a career in medicine or nursing.
+Gain useful pre-medical experience, meet like-minded medics and see some of the wonders of India, including Delhi and the Taj Mahal.

 Duration: 2 weeks